 The Administration and Regulatory Policy Division is responsible for managing the Commission’s human and fiscal resources.
 The division has agency-wide responsibilities with departments that are responsible for the annual budget, fiscal services and procurement, human resources and payroll.
 The Public Policy and Outreach Department, another department of the division, develops and distributes information to the media on agency activities, responds to media requests, and provides utility consumer education materials.
 The Legislative Coordinator, the agency’s primary contact person with the General Assembly, is also assigned to this department and assists in responding to constituent inquiries.
 The Diversity Officer is also a part of the department.

 The division also houses the Consumer Services Department, the clearinghouse for all utility consumer inquiries.
 Consumer Services investigates and responds to complaints to ensure compliance with Commission rules and utility tariffs.
 When a consumer has an issue that is not satisfactorily resolved after an initial contact with the utility, the consumer may call the Commission consumer hotline (1-800-392-4211) for assistance.

 General Counsel Division

-Attorneys of the Staff Counsel’s Office represent the Commission’s staff in administrative matters before the Commission.
-The Staff Counsel’s Office also provides legal advice to the Commission’s staff.
+Attorneys in the Staff Counsel’s Department represent the PSC Staff in administrative matters before the Commission.
+The Staff Counsel’s Department also provides legal advice to the PSC Staff.